HOW DID I GET HERE?

 Unfortunately, the economy took a turn for the worst and so did my chances of getting a job as a paid trainee psychologist after I graduated.
 So, I did what I could for free while working some of the worst hours possible as a door-to-door sales person (yes, that was me calling at your door at 8.30 p.m., sorry!) and then moving on to customer service and sales jobs.

 Two years later, and after many hours of working for free, I started to give up on my dream of becoming a psychologist and decided to become a recruitment consultant instead.
 I thought it was a great idea as I would get to meet loads of people every day and ask them tons of questions about themselves.
-It was the worst idea ever! (more on that another time)
+While I learned a lot in a short amount of time it definitely wasn't the right fit for me so I packed that in and went back to the drawing board.

 WHERE IT ALL TURNED AROUND